ceph/ceph/doc/radosgw/session-tags.rst

 3. iam:ResourceTag: This key is used to compare the key-value pair attached to the resource with the key-value pair in the policy.
 In case of AssumeRoleWithWebIdentity, tags attached to the role can be used to compare with that in the trust policy to allow a user to assume a role.
+RGW now supports REST APIs for tagging, listing tags and untagging actions on a role.
+More information related to role tagging can be found here :doc:`role`.

 An example of a role's trust policy that uses aws:ResourceTag is as follows: